 Reading a personalised message

-While the other two messages are nice to have as a memento they don’t generally add to the wedding film as much as a personal message.
+While the other two messages are nice to have as a memento they don’t generally add to the wedding film as much as a personal message from the bride and groom.

 One of my favourite things is for the couple to exchange letters with each other the day before the wedding and then open and read then on camera early on the wedding morning.
 It’s usually the bride reading the groom’s letter and the groom reading the bride’s letter.
 But an idea here is to hold onto a copy of your letter you send and read that instead.
 So the bride’s letter sent to the groom is being read by the bride in her own voice and vice versa.
 For example if the groom mentions how he is looking forward to seeing the bride walk down the aisle just imagine how amazing that line will sound in his voice on video while seeing him turning around to see you walk up the aisle.